Milad-Akarie/auto_route_library/auto_route/README.md

 **Note:** be sure to always add your wildcards at the end of your route list because routes are matched in order.

 ## Route Guards
-Think of route guards as middleware or interceptors, routes can not be added to the stack without going through their assigned guards, Guards are useful for restricting access to certain routes.
+Think of route guards as middleware or interceptors, routes can not be added to the stack without going through their assigned guards, guards are useful for restricting access to certain routes.

 We create a route guard by extending `AutoRouteGuard` from the auto_route package and implementing our logic inside of the onNavigation method.